wchristian/perl5_wiki/Perceived-Positions-on-Perl-7.md

 - Whatever Sawyer decides.

 ## [Nicolas R.](https://github.com/atoomic), Jim, Sawyer, [Todd](https://github.com/toddr), Tux, cPanel, Ovid, Karl
-- perl 7 defaults to v7 behaviors
+- perl 7 defaults to [v7 behaviors](Defaults-for-v7) when code is first parsed.
-- use v7 is implied.
+- Perl 7 does not break well behaved code.
 - use compat::p5 at the top of files runs all old perl 5 code as normal
-- distros will likely have /usr/bin/perl5 and /usr/bin/perl7
+- distros May have `/usr/bin/perl5` and `/usr/bin/perl7`
+    - This is ok.
+They're used to that.
+    -

 ## Tony
 - use v5 is implied for 7.0.0 in ~45 days